How Can We Help?

 2) install or create a flashing pan

-Pro tip: The required slope can be obtained by placing flashing tape over a slender piece of wood ripped from dimensional lumber – about 1/8” - to create a slope, using a double layer of tape, or even laying down a line of string: whatever keeps any water from going into the home.
-Even better: rip a diagonal section of a 2x4 to create an angled piece of wood over which to lay the flashing tape.
+Pro tip: The required slope can be obtained by placing flashing tape over a slender piece of wood ripped from dimensional lumber – about 1/8” - to create a slope.
+Even better: install a section of clapboard (which has a built-in sloping profile) or rip a diagonal section of a 2x4 to create an angled piece of wood over which to lay the flashing tape.

 3) Install the window.

 Most windows these days have nailing flanges, making installation quite easy.
 When installing the window, apply a bead of purpose-built sealant to the top and sides that will remain somewhat flexible yet watertight.
 This sealant is required by Code.
 (See below.)
 It is also vital to note that standard hardening silicone is not an approved product in this situation.
 Further, the bottom should NOT be sealed - the intent is that any water (condensation/penetration) that collects under the window can drain out over the housewrap, down the wall, and out of harm's way.

 4) Seal the flanges to the housewrap.